 - Is there a strong parent presence?

-- How often are parent teacher conferences held?
+- How often do teachers hold parent teacher conferences?

 With this criteria in mind, you can begin your search.
+Choosing a high school might come down to a combination of factors.
 For students living in the Bay Area, there are several worthwhile options to explore.
 Each has its own strengths and caters to different student interests and needs.

-Top Public or Charter Schools in the Bay Area
+Top Public or Charter High Schools in the Bay Area